 Day 4Trappers day

 Discover the art of the trapper lifestyle and ancient survival techniques essential for polar exploration.
-Learn how to set traps, follow tracks and try your hand at ice fishing - drill your own hole in the ice, arm yourself with patience and get ready to catch one of the many perch that swim in the waters here!
+Learn how to follow tracks and try your hand at ice fishing - drill your own hole in the ice, arm yourself with patience and get ready to catch one of the many perch that swim in the waters here!
 Discover how to smoke your fish plus how to build igloos and shelters.
 Today we will also get the chance to visit a local reindeer farm and our faithful companions at the kennels.

 Activities: 5 hours